supertriodo/Arena-Tracker/README.md

 También puedes preguntarme en español.

-## FAQ
+## FAQ (v3.0+)
-* I started a new arena and ArenaTracker didn't help me with the draft.
- * When you start a new arena in hearthstone a draft tab will appear in ArenaTracker.
-You have to select the hero to start the draft.
-The correct moment to click the hero is after having selected the hero in Hearthstone and waiting in front of the 1st pick.
+* I setup the app but it didn't upload my arena game/ it didn't start drafting.
+ * This usually means Hearthstone is not writting in its log.
+ * Did you forget to restart Hearthstone after the initial config of Arena Tracker?
+ * If you use other trackers they can conflict configuring log.config (Remove log.config and start Arena Tracker).
-* Drafting doesn't advance to next card.
+* Drafting doesn't read next card.
  * Once you start an arena draft you cannot move hearthstone window until the end of the draft.
  * After picking a card move the mouse to the zone below or above the card so the next one can be read.
- * After picking a card make sure you don't move the mouse to the place of any of the other 2 cards or the program can take any of those as selected.
-* What does it mean when cards in the decklist are highlighted in yellow?
+* What does it mean when cards in the decklist are highlighted in yellow/orange?
  * Minions are shown in white.
  * Spells are shown in yellow.
  * Weapons are shown in orange.
 * How do I reset the app so I can set the config info again?
- * With the app selected press ctrl+alt+r
+ * With the app selected press ctrl+r
-* I setup the app but didn't upload my arena game.
- * Did you forget to restart Hearthstone after the initial config of Arena Tracker?
 * I get "File: ERROR:Saving card image to disk.
 Make sure HSCards dir is in the same place as the exe." or "File: ERROR:Cannot find arenaTemplate.png.
 Make sure HSCards dir is in the same place as the exe."
  * Make sure HSCards dir is in the same dir as the binary.